-Scandal as $45M of stolen government funds allegedly lost on 100X leverage By Cointelegraph - Up News Info
+Scandal as $45M of stolen government funds allegedly lost on 100x leverage By Cointelegraph - Up News Info

-Blockchain security company Beosin has been the focus of a major scandal after its Chief Marketing Officer Gao Ziyang was taken into custody and charged with embezzlement of state-owned assets.
-He is alleged to have been using government funds to unsuccessfully short BTC, resulting in a massive liquidation of over 300 million renminbi, or $45 million dollars.
+Blockchain security company Beosin has been the focus of a major scandal after its chief marketing officer, Gao Ziyang, was taken into custody and charged with embezzlement of state-owned assets.
+He is alleged to have been using government funds to unsuccessfully short (BTC), resulting in a massive liquidation of over 300 million renminbi, or $45 million.

 Binance billionaire